Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

 ## Rebuilding the entire "Super Star Trek" game from source

-This process assumes that you have the ucsd-psystem-fs tools (from https://github.com/jdykstra/ucsd-psystem-fs) installed and built on a Linux system (say, in ~/ucsd-psystem-fs-master).
+This process assumes that you have the ucsd-psystem-fs tools (from https://github.com/jdykstra/ucsd-psystem-fs) downloaded, extracted, and built on a Linux system (say, in ~/ucsd-psystem-fs-master).
 You should also have downloaded this GitHub archive and extracted the Zip file on a Windows system (say, into directory D:\UCSD_p-Trek), and have copied (via scp or a similar file-transfer program) the following files from Windows in D:\UCSD_p-Trek\source\ucsd-psystem-fs_tools to your Linux system into a working directory (say, ~/ucsd_p-trek):

 ####
     comp1a1.text